Inside DELTA: 5 Questions with James Perry

 Event planning, for those who have not done it, is a time-consuming and detail-oriented task that generally falls into the “you love it or you hate it” category.
 From coordinating the venue, food, budget, speakers and activities to corralling RSVPs and enlisting volunteers, it is a ton of work.

-James is in the “loves it” category.
+Perry is in the “loves it” category.

 He also recognizes the Mentoring @ DELTA initiative as value added in his role.
-Having participated in the pilot program in 2023 with mentors Jessie Sova and Bill Hicks, James looks forward to partnering with mentor Andrew Wiedner in this year’s program.
+Having participated in the pilot program in 2023 with mentors Jessie Sova and Bill Hicks, Perry looks forward to partnering with mentor Andrew Wiedner in this year’s program.

 “Because I had such wonderful mentors, the pilot experience was awesome,” he said.
 “I can’t wait to get started again.”